aerwin-wq/itp/midterm/README.md

 ![Phase 1](Phase1.jpg)

-Started with a hand-drawn sketch.
+Started with a sketch i made with Canva.
 It's got an ellipse for the ring part, a long handle line, and a diagonal line crossign through the ellipse.

 ---